Table of Contents

 - Lost Wages โ If you must take time off work (or go on bed rest), you can claim compensation for your lost income.

-In short, some cases may settle for thousands, while others involving severe injuries or long-term complications can result in significantly higher amounts.
+In short, some cases may settle for thousands, while others involving severe injuries or long-term complications can result in higher amounts.
 The final settlement depends on how the accident has affected your health, pregnancy, and overall life.

 Is There A Time Limit For Filing A Car Accident Lawsuit?